 Please note that this is the only place where you need to define the name of the bucket.
 All other AWS resources will refer to it by using aws_s3_bucket.bucket.id.

-The next thing to configure is a bucket policy:
+The next thing to configure is a bucket access block and a bucket policy:

 resource "aws_s3_bucket_policy" "bucket_policy" {